updated 10/13/11

 Chemung County Landfill

-On August 4, 2011, NYSDEC Commisioner Joeseph Martens issued a decision on a petition challenging the legality of disposing Marcellus Shale drill cuttings in a New York landfill owing to the potentially high level of radioactivity in the cuttings.
-The Commissioner dismissed the petition but only after directing NYSDEC Staff to conduct a dozen or so investigations into safety measures.
+On August 4, 2011, NYSDEC Commissioner Joseph Martens issued a decision on a petition brought by Residents for the Protection of Lowman and Chemung challenging the legality of disposing Marcellus Shale drilling wastes from Pennsylvania owing to naturally occurring radioactivity in the waste.
+The Commissioner dismissed the petition on procedural grounds, reasoning that no physical expansion was requested, and no change in the wastes accepted at the landfill was requested, so the concern is irrelevant to the permit modification.
+But to his credit the Commissioner nevertheless directed NYSDEC Staff to conduct a dozen or so investigations into safety measures.
 A summary of the decision can be found here.
 The decision in full is available here.

-NEWSNY disclosed in the proceeding that it has been disposing Marcellus Shale drilling wastes in Angelica (Hyland Landfill) and Painted Post (Hakes C&D Landfill) as well as Chemung.
-This is occurring after comments in 2009 by New York State Department of Health, USEPA, and a number of environmental scientists and organizations called on DEC to study the waste management needs of Marcellus shale gas development.
-DEC is studying the issues, but that study is not done, Nevertheless, today DEC allows disposal of Pennsylvania shale gas wastes in New York landfills.
+This is occurring after comments in 2009 by New York State Department of Health, USEPA, and a number of environmental scientists and organizations called on DEC to study the risks and benefits of Marcellus shale gas development, including the question of how to manage low-level radioactive solid and liquid waste.

 Marcellus shale drilling wastes